Shifted double Poisson structures and noncommutative Poisson extensions: -constructions

 The left-hand side is

 The right-hand side is

-Note that \(\check{\otimes}\) means that we consider the inner bimodule structure with respectc to the tensor product.
+Note that \(\check{\otimes}\) means that we consider the inner bimodule structure with respect to the tensor product.
 Consequently, the two sides agree.
 This completes the proof. \end{proof}

-At the end, since multiplications \(\bm\) and \(\tbm\) commute with above differentials, by same technique in Lemma \ref{lem: dpois to dgla}, one has the following corollary. \begin{corollary} Let \((A\in\adga_S,\pa,\db)\) be a dg double Poisson algebra of degree \(n\).
+At the end, since multiplications \(\bm\) and \(\tbm\) commute with above differentials, by the same argument as in Lemma \ref{lem: dpois to dgla}, one has the following corollary. \begin{corollary} Let \((A\in\adga_S,\pa,\db)\) be a dg double Poisson algebra of degree \(n\).
 Then the cobar-bar construction \(\bfOm \bfB A\) is a dg Loday algebra of degree \(n\).
 Furthermore, the commutator quotient \((\bfOm \bfB A )_{cyc}\) is a dg Lie algebra of degree \(n\). \end{corollary}